 - Galidor: The main character's special ability allows him to exchange his limbs with other beings, an ability which works properly a very small percentage of the time.

-- Fraggle Rock gives us Skinfred, a one-off Empathic Shapeshifter whose physical appearance changed depended on what other people thought about him; it's impressive how upbeat his personality was given this form of being Blessed with Suck.
+- Fraggle Rock gives us Skinfred, a one-off Empathic Shapeshifter whose physical appearance changes depending on what other people think about him; it's impressive how upbeat his personality is given this form of being Blessed with Suck.
 Red and Wembly like him, think he's very cute and friendly...and that he sports goofy pigtails.
 Ma Gorge does not like him, thinks he's creepy and scary for living in her flooded basement, and wonders if he's actually a giant, fanged, two-headed monster.
 Guess what happens next.
 (Skinfred: "Aw, I hate having to be a monster!")

-- Julia Jekyll and Harriet Hyde had this as the theme, the main character was a girl who uncontrollably turns into a furry yeti-like thing at inopportune moments.
+- Julia Jekyll and Harriet Hyde has this as the theme, the main character is a girl who uncontrollably turns into a furry yeti-like thing at inopportune moments.

 - H2O: Just Add Water: The mermaid girls change forms when in contact with water.

 - In one episode of Mystery Science Theater 3000, "The Undead", a witch named Lydia (who transforms into a bat in the movie), appears on the Satellite of Love.
 As she tries to deliver a scary speech to Mike and the 'Bots, she starts shapeshifting into all sorts of things, uncontrollably.
 "I've never been a football before!"
 She ends the segment stuck as a bottle of drain cleaner.
 The funniest one is when she very briefly shifts into Pearl Forrester, who looks very confused at her new surroundings.